MilesQLi/MilesQLi/README.md

   Scalable binary similarity analysis platform for reverse engineering, built with Apache Spark and Cassandra.

 - 🧮 [**iffnn**](https://github.com/MilesQLi/iffnn)
-  Interpretable feedforward neural network architecture for tabular data—designed for transparency and usability in sensitive domains.
+  Interpretable feedforward neural network architecture for tabular data with intrinsic explanations for its predictions.

 ---